 - What type of pre-processing techniques are working the best?

 - How different types of models are performing on the validation data?

 At first, the goal of participating in these competitions should not be to earn ranks in the top 1% or top 5%, but to learn as much as we can.
 Because when brilliant people from all over the world are participating, getting ranks in the top 1% becomes not that easy a task.
 Anyway, we came here to learn in the first place.

 So, don’t get discouraged if your ranks are lower in the competitions.
 Learning and exploring the field is the only goal here.
 But just see, how do the top 1% people are solving the problem?

 Importance of deploying ML models on cloud

 Tasks like gathering data, pre-processing the data, training ML models, plotting different graphs are important, but not the only things that matter in the full picture.

-Deployment of those trained ML models on the web is the whole another task.
-Because when we try to deploy the model via an API, we may see some different problems like, high latency, breakdown the server etc.
+Deployment of those trained ML models on the web is another task altogether.
+Because when we try to deploy the model via an API, we may see some different problems like high latency, breakdown of the server etc.

 How to deploy a trained ML model?

 Let’s take an example.
 You trained a model which can predict which number out of 0-9 is written in a given image.
 Now, it will be a better choice if you deploy that trained model on some website where people can upload a photo & your model will make predictions on it.